 Header image of the Golestan Palace Hall of Mirrors, courtesy of Yazdi Rad.

-However, what most people don’t know is that Persian, or Farsi, is my first language.
+However, what most people don’t know is that Persian – or Farsi – is my first language.
 At the age when parents speak to their child in English to develop sounds and associations, my parents spoke to me in Persian.
 Little by little these sounds were embedded into my brain, and Persian became my instinctive language.
 In fact, because English was such a foreign concept to me, upon enrolling in Pre-School, my parents had to make Persian-to-English flash cards for my teachers so that they could communicate with me.
-Though I come from a fully Persian background, having been raised in Houston, English became extremely prevalent in my life.
+Though I come from a fully Persian background, having been raised in Texas, English became extremely prevalent in my life.

-Growing up, my parents enrolled me in a Persian Sunday-school where I would learn dini (religion) and Persian.
+Growing up, my parents enrolled me in a Persian Sunday-school where I would learn dini (religion) and how to read and write in Persian.
 Much like any elementary school, there were different grades assigned for each section of development within the Persian rhetoric: first years, second years, third years… etc. I completed up till the fifth year, learning to read and write in Persian, as well as completing tedious hours of homework to strengthen my skills.

 Now, Persian, much like any other language, has a variety of letters representing certain sounds, tenses, and forms specific to the context of a word or sentence.
 An extremely elegant and lavish language, the Persian language claims a whole of thirty-two standard letters, six more than the English language.
 Within these letters are different forms of the letters, which are used at different times.
 For instance, there are several forms of the letter which resembles “I”: one where you use at the end of a sentence, in the middle of a sentence, at the beginning of a sentence, and even in conjunction between two words, etc. Granted, with these extra letters come extra sounds, and additionally, extra words, phrases, and expressions.